 24/7 monitoring of server systems

-Backup concept for internal server systems for administration
+Backup concept for internal server systems used for administration

 For customer systems or server systems of the client, responsibility for availability control, especially data backup, lies with the client, unless otherwise agreed in writing in the main contract.